danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

     * Default service account - Automatically created when some services are used
         * Not recommended: Has Editor role by default
     * User managed - User created
-        * Redommended: Provides fine grained access control
+        * Recommended: Provides fine grained access control
     * Google-managed service accounts - Created and managed by Google
         * Used by GCP to perform operations on user's behalf
         * In general, we do not need to worry about them